cgsrjunior/bibliometric-rita/README.md

 2. After that we going to upload to google spreadsheet so we can padronize the language by using the Google Translation function on the abstract so we can use this for word analysis

 After that we have a new intermediare database `BD_RITA02.csv`

+# Gather aditional info using webscrapping (`rita-scrapping.R`)

+1. We made a script to execute a webscrapping on RITA website to gather new info: author affiliation, institution, number of pages and year of publication

+ salida=rbind (salida,data.frame(doc=datos$Submission.ID[a],authors=autores,
+                                 institution=universidades,pages=num_paginas,year=ano,date=datos$Date.submitted[a]))

+After that we have a new intermediare database `BD_RITA03.csv`

+# Correlate information of published articles with visualization report (`rita-viewmerge.r`)

+1. In this script we create the merge with `BD_RITA03.csv` and `views-20231205.csv` to have data about number of views per article on our database
+   * This merge was made using the ID obtained in the webscrapping process and we use this to match with the ID column presented in the views table

+After that we have a new intermediare database `BD_RITA04.csv`

+# Padronize institutions names and adding the city location

+Since we want to quantify how many institutions we have on database, we made a manual padronization of the university fields and create a Google App Script to insert the info related to city and country

+These scripts are add as a macro in google spreadsheet and can be found in the tool in the menu Extensions -> Google App Script with names preencherCidade() and preencherCidades

+After that we have a new intermediare database `BD_RITA05.csv`

+# Geolocate institutions by gathering latitude and longitude (`rita-get-coordinate-cities.r`)

+This script will check the name of every city and get the lat/long info using the lib `nominatimlite`

+# Geolocate institutions by gathering latitude and longitude (`rita-geoloc.r`)

+After that i rename `BD_RITA04.csv` to `BD_RITA06.csv` and use `BD_RITA05.csv` and `BD_RITA06.csv` to merge information and the lib tidyverse to use lat and long to put all the institutions on a OpenStreetMap